 Straw antiques is a broad and often misunderstood subject.
 Many straw decorated items fall into this category.
 Thousands of people globally were responsible for the production and distribution of straw decorated pieces collected today as straw antiques.
 Straw is a unique material.
-Straw items are presented in a variety of way and this diversity may be why they are still collected.
-Perhaps it is because so many beautiful articles have been handed own in families over the centuries.
+Straw items are presented in a variety of ways and this diversity may be why they are collected.
+Perhaps it is because so many beautiful articles have been handed down in families over the centuries.

 In Europe, where the majority of straw art, ” now our antiques”, originated, it is important to know how little documentation about most straw work production actually exists.
 Few records of where, when or by whom were kept and some were destroyed in one way or another if the documentation ever existed in the first place.